hence-io/cli/README.md

 # Hence Client
 This project aims to provide a client interface to the hence.io framework.

-**Please note:** this is currently under heavy development, and it is not recommended that anyone but hence.io developers use it at this point.
+**NOTE:** This project is currently under heavy development, and is very likely to change.
+It is not recommended that anyone but hence.io developers use it at this point.

 ## Installation
 This package should be installed globally.

-`npm install -g hence-client`
+`npm install -g hence-cli`

 ## Prerequisites
 In order to use the `hence machine` commands, you'll need the following set up in your local OS (only tested on OSx so far, but most commands are expected to work in Windows/Linux as well)